asimkt/portfolio/content/posts/http-cache.md

 have the most badly named spec (I think) in cache directives to rescue.
 We could use `cache-control: public; no-cache;` for the login page. no-cache will tell the browser that ‘Hey, you can cache this page, but before you show this to the user, just let the server know.
-If server changed the page server’ll give you the updated one.` Now we can save bandwidth instead of downloading the new page every time.
+If server changed the page server will give you the updated one.'
+Now we can save bandwidth instead of downloading the new page every time.

 This naming is so bad that some browsers even start to implement cache architecture that if `no-cache` is present, they won’t use the cache at all, instead, they will download a fresh copy from server every time.

-5. `cache-control: no-store`
+6. `cache-control: no-store`

 Now you want a completely no-cached page.
 Like some page where your family business revenue is shown And you know `no-cache` is not the answer. `no-store`